 Everything you need to know about MusEQ's menu bar controls, EQ editor, and audio routing.

 MusEQ lives in your menu bar.
 Click the icon to open the main control panel.
 The green dot at the top right shows that audio capture is active.
+If your license has expired or your trial has ended, an orange warning triangle appears instead.

 On first launch, macOS will prompt for two permissions: Automation (so MusEQ can match sample rates) and Audio Capture (so MusEQ can EQ).
 Both are required — accept both prompts to get started.
 Requires macOS 14.2 or later.

 By default, MusEQ captures only Apple Music output.
 Toggle System Audio to capture all system audio instead.
-This is useful if you're listening through a browser or another app.

 Choose your output device from the picker.
 MusEQ routes the processed audio to whichever device you select.
 If you have a USB DAC or external audio interface, it will appear here.